BrzozowskiPawel/FaceAnonymization/README.md

 ```
 pip3 install opencv-python termcolor face_detection
 ```
-6. Please put all videos into the input folder.
+6. <b> Please put all videos into the input folder (before starting program). </b>
 7. Please run main.py

+## How to use program
+First, you have to put all videos that you want to divide into frames and blur faces into <b>input</b> folder. </br>Then you have to start programming in the IDE or by using a command <b>python3 main.py</b>.
+After that program automatically detect all videos in <b>input</b> folder and do blurring and slicing.

-The program creates an output folder.
+The program creates an <b>output</b> folder.
 Then, for each file with the .mp4 extension, a subfolder will be created and inside it another 2 subfolders (before and after).
-- before folder contains the video divided into frames.
+- <b>before</b> folder contains the video divided into frames.
-- after folder contains video frames with blurred faces.
+- <b>after</b> folder contains video frames with blurred faces.